DeNepo/study-lenses/README.md

   - `/languages/file.js?highlight`
   - `/languages/file.js?flowchart`
   - `/languages/file.js?review`
-- `/simplit/file.js.md`
-  - `/simplit/file.js.md?render`
-  - `/simplit/file.js.md?highlight`
-  - `/simplit/file.js.md?simplit&flowchart`
-  - `/simplit/file.js.md?simplit&highlight`
-  - `/simplit/file.js.md?simplit&format`
-  - `/simplit/file.js.md?simplit&format&highlight`
+  - `/languages/file.js?study`

 There are a lot of different lenses, and they sometimes will compose in unhelpful or unexpected ways. it's also not very student-friendly to be adjusting params all the time. so ...

 The server comes with a default lenses `?hyf` that opens a directory as a navigable folder structure.
 Each subdirectory and file is a link that opens with a sane default lens so students won't need to understand how to use params or read lens guides to get started.
 Here are a few of the defaults:

 - `.html` files will open without a lens, as a live website (`study` is just an augmented static server. `import`/`export`, local `fetch` calls, it all works! )
-- `.js` files open up in a monaco editor with built-in parsonizer and diff-editor.
-Students will have the option to enable an `eval` button & other study tools
+- `.js` files open up in a monaco editor with configurable study options.
 - `.json` files open as colored and collapsible data
 - ...